SalamiArmy/Scenic-Oxygen/README.md

 (PATH TO GOOGLE APP ENGINE LAUNCHER INSTALL)appcfg.py -A {GOOGLE APP ENGINE PROJECT ID} update .
 ```

-oh ja, /launch command needs a module called "dateutil" clone and copy that folder into lib: https://github.com/dateutil/dateutil
+oh ja, /launch command needs a module called "dateutil" clone from https://github.com/dateutil/dateutil and copy the folder "dateutil" into lib.

-Finally go to https://project-id.appspot.com/set_webhook?url=https://project-id.appspot.com/webhook (replace both project-ids with the Google App Engine Project ID) to tell Telegram where to send web hooks.
+Finally go to https://{GOOGLE APP ENGINE PROJECT ID}.appspot.com/set_webhook?url=https://{GOOGLE APP ENGINE PROJECT ID}.appspot.com/webhook (replace both {GOOGLE APP ENGINE PROJECT ID}s with the Google App Engine Project ID) to tell Telegram where to send web hooks.
 This is all that is required to setup web hooks, you do not need to tell the Bot Father anything about web hooks.

-When you add commands Thorin will pick them up when he's asked to perform them while running, this means that you don't need to restart Thorin to add
-new commands.
-However if you edit an existing command Thorin won't reload it until you restart him.

 ### Why the name Thorin?
 I'm an alpha nerd and play Dungeons and Dragons, currently I'm playing a Dwarf Tempest Cleric in 5th edition named Thorin.